alexsg/alexsg/about.md

 <div style="text-align: center;"><img style="width: 50%;height: 50%;border-radius: 50%;" src="/media/me.jpg" /></div>

 I’m a [computer science](http://www.eecs.berkeley.edu/) and [cognitive science](http://ugis.ls.berkeley.edu/cogsci/) graduate from UC Berkeley.
-Currently, I work as an Associate Product Manager on Google Photos.
+Currently, I work as an Associate Product Manager at Google.
 What inspires me?
 Design, photography, writing, and working with people to make a difference.

 ##Most Popular Articles
 * [How to PM](/blog/2014/09/28/how-to-pm/) - starter guide for potential new PMs